Chapter 9 : Year 1: Light

 Beater/Captain of the Holyhead Harpies

 A/N: So it worked out!
-For everyone except for Seyrod, sadly.
-I liked him.
+For everyone except for Seyrod, sadly, and those poor students.

 After writing these last couple of chapters, I've come to the conclusion that writing action scenes definitely isn't my strong suit.
 I've struggled quite a lot with it, and I hope that you think that the result is okay.
 I'm more comfortable with what lies ahead in this story, and I hope that you'll find things improving from here!